 System board jumpers and connectors

 Removing the expansion card from expansion card riser

 Removing the micro SD card

-Installing the optional IDSDM/vFlash card
+Installing optional IDSDM or vFlash card

-Installing the optional IDSDM/vFlash card
+Installing optional IDSDM or vFlash card

 - Locate the IDSDM/vFlash connector on the system board.
-To locate IDSDM/vFlash, see the System board jumpers and connectors section. - 2 Align IDSDM/vFlash card with the connector on the system board. - 3 Push IDSDM/vFlash card until it is firmly seated on the system board.
+To locate IDSDM/vFlash connector, see the Jumpers and connectors section. - 2 Align the IDSDM/vFlash card with the connector on the system board. - 3 Push the IDSDM/vFlash card until it is firmly seated on the system board.

-Figure 90.
-Installing the optional IDSDM/vFlash card
+Figure 92.
+Installing optional IDSDM/vFlash card

-- 1 Install the micro SD cards. - NOTE: Re-install the micro SD cards into the same slots based on the labels you had marked on the cards during removal. - 2 If applicable, install the full height PCle card. - 3 Follow the procedure listed in After working inside your system.
+- 1 Install the MicroSD cards. - NOTE: Reinstall the MicroSD cards into the same slots based on the labels you had marked on the cards during removal. - 2 If applicable, install the full height PCle card. - 3 Follow the procedure listed in After working inside your system.